ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-lambda.md

 - CloudWatch: can send matched event, part of the matched, or a constant chunk of JSON

+## Networking

 ## Triage

+- Need Internet access?
+Deploy in private subnet and add NAT

+- Need Internet access with fixed IP?
+Deploy in private subnet, add NAT, &amp; Elastic IP

-- function termination? out of memory
+- Function termination? out of memory

-- Synchronously call? (anything that requires a response to proceed)
+- Synchronously call? (anything that requires a response to proceed and error handling)
     * ELB
     * Cognito
     * Lex